JustinHoyt/sdl_ios_guides/docs/Developer Tools/RPC Builder/index.md

 # RPC Builder

 ## Introduction
 The SmartDeviceLink (SDL) RPC Builder app is a free iOS app designed to help developers understand the SDL interface and how remote procedure calls (RPCs) work.
-Use the app to send and receive RPCs with a SDL Core without writing any code.
+Use the app to test sending and receiving RPCs without writing any code.

 !!!
 NOTE
 In order for the RPC Builder app to work correctly, all commands must be executed in proper sequence.
-For example, when building a custom menu, a *performInteraction* call will only be successful if sent after a *createInteractionChoiceSet* call.
-To find more information about how to properly set up a sequence of commands, please reference the [SDL iOS Guides](https://smartdevicelink.com/en/guides/iOS/getting-started/installation/).
+For example, when building a custom menu, a `performInteraction` request will only be successful if sent after a `createInteractionChoiceSet` request.
+To find more information about how to properly set up a sequence of commands, please reference the [SDL App Developer Documentation](https://smartdevicelink.com/docs/iOS/master/).
 !!!

 ## Getting Started